edespino/cloudberry-site/docs/functions/json-functions-and-operators.md

 ### Deviations from standard

-Cloudberry Database's implementation of SQL/JSON path language has the following deviations from the SQL/JSON standard:
+Apache Cloudberry's implementation of SQL/JSON path language has the following deviations from the SQL/JSON standard:

 - `.datetime()` item method is not implemented yet mainly because immutable `jsonpath` functions and operators cannot reference session timezone, which is used in some datetime operations.
-Datetime support will be added to `jsonpath` in future versions of Cloudberry Database.
+Datetime support will be added to `jsonpath` in future versions of Apache Cloudberry.
 - A path expression can be a Boolean predicate, although the SQL/JSON standard allows predicates only in filters.
 This is necessary for implementation of the `@@` operator.
-For example, the following `jsonpath` expression is valid in Cloudberry Database:
+For example, the following `jsonpath` expression is valid in Apache Cloudberry:

     ```shell
     '$.track.segments[*].HR < 70'